netty/netty-website/README.md

 ### Step 1.
 Installing Awestruct

 Your system must have a working Ruby installation (1.9+) because Awestruct is written in Ruby.
-You can install Awestruct using the `gem` command:
+You can install Awestruct using the `bundle` command:

-    $ gem install awestruct disqus nokogiri htmlentities rb-fsevent therubyracer -- --with-cflags=-w
+    $ bundle install

 ### Step 2.
 Fork netty-website Repository